Parameterized Prompt for Incremental Object Detection: Conclusion

 \section{Conclusion}

-In this study, we identify a severe confusion issue within the prompts pool under co-occurring scenarios, which exacerbates catastrophic forgetting as the degree of co-occurrence and the number of learning steps increase.
-To address this issue, we argue that prompts in IOD should not be assigned to individual tasks exclusively but should exhibit adaptive consolidation properties across tasks, with constrained updates.
+In this study, we identify a confusion issue within the prompt-pool-based IOD methods.
+To address this issue, we argue that prompts in IOD should not be exclusively assigned to individual tasks but should instead exhibit adaptive consolidation properties across tasks, with constrained updates.
 We propose a parameterized prompt structure and parameterized prompt fusion to validate our hypothesis.
-Experiments on multiple datasets demonstrate that our framework exhibits superior performance compared to state-of-the-art methods.
-To our knowledge, this is the first work addressing prompts pool confusion in incremental object detection, laying a foundation for broader prompt-based IOD applications. {
+Experiments on multiple datasets demonstrate that our framework exhibits superior performance.
+To our knowledge, this is the first work addressing prompts pool confusion in IOD, laying a foundation for broader prompt-based IOD applications.